wearelumenai/distclus/README.md

 package core

 type Conf struct {
-	Iter           uint64
+	Iter           int
 	IterFreq       float64
     Timeout        float64
     NumCPU         int
-    DataPerIter   uint64
+    DataPerIter   int
 	StatusNotifier StatusNotifier
 }
 ```

 Where :

 - `Iter`: maximal number of iterations if given.
-Unlimited by default.
+0 by default.
+Infinite if negative.
 - `IterFreq`: maximal number of iterations per second.
 Unlimited by default.
 - `Timeout`: maximal algorithm execution duration in seconds.
 Unlimited by default.
 - `NumCPU`: number of CPU to use for algorithm execution.
 Default is maximal number of CPU.